 To me, a home is where your heart feels most comfortable.
 It’s a place you step into with ease, and your heart says, “Yes, this is it” and wraps that place around itself like a warm, cozy blanket.
 A house is simply a physical structure filled with stuff, but a home…that’s where you know you belong.

 For me, that’s Paris, Stockholm, New York, Hong Kong, Amsterdam, and Bangkok.
-There are many destinations that I love and return to often, but they aren’t home.
+There are many other destinations that I love and return to often, but they aren’t home.
 My heart doesn’t belong in them.
 They’re lovely to visit, but I wouldn’t want to grow old there.
-However, put me in any of these listed destinations, and I’d happily stay there until my dying day.
+However, put me in any of those destinations listed above and I’d happily stay there until my dying day.

 And no city crystallizes this better for me than Bangkok.
 It was where I first really stopped and lived.
 It was a place where I built a whole life and got a job, friends, a girlfriend, and a routine.
 I came here a stranger, not speaking the language and knowing only one person, and I left with a life.